 The municipal authority determines the WOZ-percentage annually.
 This percentage of your commercial property's value determines how much OZB you will have to pay.
 You will receive the OZB assesment automatically.

-Property tax non-residential properties
+Statistics: property tax non-residential properties

 Average property tax of non-residential properties in euro per capita.